Python DataFrame API reference

 No

-Specifies whether the function is deterministic.
-Defaults to True.
+Whether the function is deterministic.
+Default: True.

 name